 Director of Finance and Administration

-I was blessed to join the St James team in December of 2016.
+I was blessed to join the St. James team in December of 2016.
 Most of my career has been in public and private accounting, with a concentration on financial management and taxation; my degree is in Finance and Accounting from the University of South Florida.
 After marrying my husband Mike, we moved to Atlanta, GA where we were lucky to have our two beautiful daughters, Sheridan and Casey.
 We relocated to the beautiful mountains of Hendersonville in 2003 where we were excited to raise our kids in a small town full of all the outdoor activities we love.
-Before I joined St James I was lucky to have my own consulting business where I helped local businesses and nonprofits with their business/financial planning.
+Before I joined St. James I had my own consulting business where I helped local businesses and nonprofits with their business/financial planning.

 Director of Programs

 I am a cradle Episcopalian and grew up attending Grace Church in North Asheville.
 I graduated from The University of North Carolina at Chapel Hill with a degree in Spanish and Global Studies.
 After graduation, I served as a Young Adult Service Corps (YASC) volunteer in the country of Panama for the Episcopal Church from 2015-2016 and before that I worked at the WNC diocesan camp, Camp Henry.
 I have worked at St James as the Director of Programs since February 2017.
 I usually have my 6 lb furbaby, Pookiebear, with me in the office at St James.
 Feel free to visit us!